 As the days count down for San Diego Museum Month (1/2 price admission to 40 participating museums), across the bridge on Coronado Island, the charming Coronado Museum of History and Art, chock full of history and visionary tales told with a plethora of enchanting educational activities and exhibits, awaits visitors.

-The following are 5 of my must-see/must-try picks at the Coronado Museum:
+After the break are 5 of my must-see/must-try picks at the Coronado Museum…

 October is a great month for families to visit San Diego County museums and attractions – because at many of them, kids under 12 get in free all month-long.
 About two dozen museums and attractions are participating.
 It’s a great opportunity for families to learn about art, history or science in a fun and interactive environment.

 Have you entered Loews Coronado Bay Resort’s “20 Days, Your Way” giveaway yet?
 If not, time is ticking… Last day for submissions is next Tuesday, October 25.
 Grand prize: 20 free room nights!
 It’s all to celebrate the resort’s big 20th Anniversary.
 Good luck!
 So I was thinking, if I was eligible to enter and I WON, what […]